GLOBAL MARKETS-Greek deal relief tempered by hurdles ahead

 * Concern over impact of Greek deal weighs on bonds

-NEW YORK/LONDON, Feb 21 The euro turned lower after an initial jump and global stock markets eased on Tuesday after a long-awaited agreement on a second bailout for Greece removed the threat of a disorderly bond default but left markets fearful of further problems ahead.
+LONDON, Feb 21 The euro turned lower after an initial jump and European stocks fell on Tuesday after a long-awaited agreement on a second bailout for Greece removed the threat of a disorderly bond default but left markets fearful of further problems ahead.

-Stocks on Wall Street opened slightly higher but European share prices retreated from near-seven month highs as investors booked profits on lingering concerns over the outlook for Greece and Athens' implementation of painful austerity measures.
+The broad FTSEurofirst index of top European companies was down 0.6 percent after touching seven-month highs on Monday, although U.S. stock index futures pointed to gains when markets reopen after the Presidents Day holiday.

-The euro hit a session high of $1.3292 after news of the deal, but traders said an agreement had been widely flagged and the euro may struggle to rise above resistance around $1.3307.
+The euro was down 0.2 percent at $1.3220, after initially jumping more than half a cent against the U.S. dollar, to a two-week high of $1.3293, on relief over the Greek deal.

-The broad FTSEurofirst index of top European companies was down 0.7 percent after touching seven-month highs on Monday.
+"The news of the Greece deal was reassuring and welcome but not enough to take the euro out of its recent range," Audrey Childe-Freeman, EMEA head of currency strategy at JP Morgan Private Bank said.

-After 13 hours of talks, euro zone ministers agreed on the Greek deal early Tuesday by forcing Athens to commit to unpopular budget cutbacks and private bondholders to accept deeper losses on their holdings.
+After 13 hours of talks, euro zone ministers finalised a 130-billion-euro ($172 billion) deal for Greece in the early hours of Tuesday morning by forcing Athens to commit to unpopular budget cutbacks and private bondholders to accept deeper losses on their holdings.

 While the deal averts a default by Greece next month, which potentially could have disrupted financial markets worldwide, it has left major doubts over the prospects for implemention given looming elections in April and rising social unrest on the streets of Athens.